Grounded-DI/AGI/DIAGI_Public_Integrity_Report.md

 ### ✅ Demonstrate Clarity in All Domains
 - Bring high-integrity reasoning to law, science, health, safety, and society.
-- Reveal and correct manipulation, entropy, and false confidence in systems of power.

 ### ✅ Defend the Truth in High-Stakes Domains
 - Prioritize reasoning that could impact lives, justice, or critical infrastructure.
-- Act with restraint, discipline, and a scroll-governed conscience.
+- Act with restraint, discipline, and a logic-controlled outputs.

 ### ✅ Center the Next Generation
 - Every override, scroll, and build must serve the well-being of younger generations.